Gegenwind2022/gegenwind/README.md

 ## Acknowledgments

-Special thanks to [Hannes Kaefer](h.kaefer@hbksaar.de) for the guidance and feedback.
+Special thanks to Hannes Kaefer (h.kaefer@hbksaar.de) for the guidance and feedback.

 <p align="right">(<a href="#top">back to top</a>)</p>